What is hand therapy? Conditions Often Treated With Hand Therapy

 Soft Tissue Mobilization

-Soft tissue mobilization (STM) is a manual therapy involving hands-on techniques to manipulate the body's soft tissues, such as muscles, tendons, ligaments, and fascia.
-The goal of STM is to improve the range of motion, reduce pain and inflammation, and improve the function of the affected area.
+A manual therapy known as soft tissue mobilization (STM) uses hands-on techniques to manipulate the body's soft tissues, including muscles, tendons, ligaments, and fascia.
+STM aims to increase the range of motion, lessen discomfort and inflammation, and enhance the function of the injured area.

 STM techniques can include: